 You can learn how to make your own classic woodblock image with Glenn Yamanoha in the “Mokuhanga: Traditional Japanese Woodblock Printmaking.”
-This workshop series will consist of four sessions at Volcano Art Center’s Niaulani Campus in Volcano Village on Saturday, March 7, 14, 21 & 28, 2020, from 10am – 12:30pm.
+This workshop series will consist of four sessions at Volcano Art Center’s Niaulani Campus in Volcano Village on Saturdays, June 25, July 2, July 9, and July 16 (4sessions), from 10am – 12:30pm.

 The iconic image of the ‘Great Wave’ by Hokusai or Hiroshige’s landscapes are examples of “Mokuhanga”, the term used to describe traditional Japanese woodblock printmaking.
 This relief printing technique differs from western woodcut methods in that an image is carved onto a piece of wood and water-based sumi ink, watercolor and nori (rice paste) are used to create the print.
 No toxic solvents or heavy metal press are used.
 Ink is applied with brushes and a simple printing pad is used to transfer the ink into the fibers of a dampened sheet of washi (Japanese hand-made paper).